Executive Vice President, Fund Management Shorenstein Realty

 Active in finance and banking since 1973, he began his career at Citibank and was involved in managing banking relationships for middle-market, national and then real estate firms.

 Mr. Mercer is a graduate of Harvard University.

 President & CEO Opus Holding, L.L.C.

-Mr. Murnane brings over 37 years of experience in commercial real estate development and has developed more than 20 million square feet of office, industrial and retail projects.
-During his 28 years with Opus, Mr. Murnane developed some of the firm’s landmark projects, including the 435-acre mixed-use Arbor Lakes project in Maple Grove, Minn., and the 1.6 million-square-foot Best Buy corporate campus and the 1 million-square-foot American Express Financial Advisors headquarters, both located in Minneapolis.
+Mr. Murnane brings over 41 years of experience in commercial real estate development and has developed more than 30 million square feet of office, industrial and retail projects.
+During his 31 years with Opus, Mr. Murnane developed some of the firm’s landmark projects, including the 475-acre mixed-use Arbor Lakes Lifestyle Center in Maple Grove, MN, and the 1.6 million-square-foot Best Buy Corporate Campus and the 1.2 million-square-foot American Express Financial Advisors Headquarters, both located in Minneapolis.

 Mr. Murnane is an alumnus of the University of St. Thomas.

-Mr. Rauenhorst joined Opus Corporation in 1982 and became president and CEO of Opus Northwest, L.L.C. in 1996, supervising activities related to project development, including site acquisitions, zoning, market analysis, financial feasibility, government approvals, marketing, leasing and property management.
-In 1999, he became president of Opus Corporation and was named CEO in 2000 and chairman in 2007.
+Mr. Rauenhorst joined Opus Corporation in 1982 and became President and CEO of Opus Northwest, L.L.C. in 1996, supervising activities related to project development, including site acquisitions, zoning, market analysis, financial feasibility, government approvals, marketing, leasing and property management.
+In 1999, he became President of Opus Corporation, was named CEO in 2000 and Chairman in 2007.

 Mr. Rauenhorst received a bachelor’s degree in sociology and psychology from Creighton University and a master’s degree in business administration from the University of Notre Dame.